Mac POS May Give You the Edge You Need

 The following quote from Steve Jobs speaks volumes, “Design is not just what it looks like and feels like.
 Design is how it works.”
 To Jobs it was all about the customer experience, the little details that actually do matter.

-You live in a different world than Jobs.
+Essentially, you live in a different world than Jobs.
 You are a retailer with vendors messing up orders and part time employees creating accounting errors.
-You aren’t building store mock ups or buying boxes that are 10 times more expensive than others.
+Store mock ups or buying boxes that are 10 times more expensive than others is not at the forefront of your mind.
 But it doesn’t mean that design and customer experience can’t be what gives you an edge.